 WoW Archaeology offers a variety of companions to vanity pet collectors.
-With the launch of the Archaeology secondary tradeskill in WoW (meaning it's learnable by everyone, like Cooking, Fishing and First Aid), three pets are already available to burgeoning archaeologists.
-No doubt more will become available in the months and years to come, making this a must-have secondary skill for any serious pet collector.
+There are many pets available to burgeoning archaeologists.
+No doubt more will become available in future patches and expansions, making this a must-have secondary skill for any serious pet collector.

-The way WoW Archaeology works is there are four dig sites available to you at any one time on each of the four continents (Eastern Kingdoms, Kalimdor, Outland and Northrend).
-Pick one to focus on primarily.
-You can collect fragments at any level in any zone, but you can't use Outland fragments until you hit 300, Northrend fragments until 375 and Tol'Vir (from Uldum) until you reach 450, so stick to Eastern Kingdoms and Kalimdor initially.
+The way WoW Archaeology works is there are four dig sites available to you at any one time on each of the continents (Eastern Kingdoms, Kalimdor, Outland, Northrend, Pandaria, and Draenor).

 Archaeology in WoW works basically by triangulation.
 If you aren't familiar with the term, triangulation is the process of determining the location of a point by measuring angles to it from known points at either end of a fixed baseline, rather than measuring distances to the point directly.
 The point can then be fixed as the third point of a triangle with one known side and two known angles.
 Yeah, that's too technical for me too.

+It takes roughly 30+ fragments to create an item.
 Items which are uncommon require 30-35 fragments of a given type.
 Semi-rare items take 85-100 fragments, such as the Fossilized Hatchling, and rare items require 100+.
-They go up from there, of course, with 150 being the highest amount you'll need for an item as of the Cataclysm expansion.